 Head of Chaplaincy

-Anna has been involved in teaching children about the Christian faith in school and at church over the past 10 years.
-Prior to this she held a variety of managerial roles at various companies in the UK and Australia, including Marks and Spencer, Mars Confectionery and Fritolay.
-She has a love of sports, especially hockey.
-Anna relishes her new calling as Chaplain at Trinity where she loves to express God’s love and forgiveness to all the students and the whole school community.
+Anna joined Trinity in September 2018.
+Prior to being a School Chaplain, Anna has been involved in teaching children and young people about the Christian faith in school and in church for the previous 10 years.
+Prior to this she held a variety of managerial roles at various companies in the UK and Australia, including Marks and Spencer where she launched the 'Autograph' range; a National Account Manager at Mars Confectionery and National Account Manager for Fritolay, Australia.
+Anna is married with three children and loves the outdoors and sports, especially hockey.
+Anna relishes her calling as Chaplain where she loves to explain and express the gospel of God’s grace to all the students and the whole school community.

 The Trinity Vision